erinvoisin-sketch/photomap/README.md

 # Photomap
 A Leaflet map that reads data from Google Sheets.

-Created as an example for [GEOG 4046](https://geog4046.github.io).
+Created as assignment 10 for [GEOG 4046](https://geog4046.github.io).

 Each row in the sheet will appear as a marker on the map.
 When the marker is clicked, a popup will appear showing information about the location, taken from the columns of the spreadsheet.

 This script assumes the Google Sheet has the following columns.
-These match the attribute names used for the [Story Map Tour](https://www.arcgis.com/home/item.html?id=91d75e9b375e4e9b9b3a4004544bfadf) template in ArcGIS Online.
+This is a sample map showing 7 points of interest around Paris, France.

 Column name | Description :-----------|--------------------------------------------------------------